Fireplace: Wood

 A literature review published in the Journal of Toxicology and Environmental Health concludes that there are a wide variety of health risks posed by residential wood combustion.
 It states:

 The Washington State Department of Ecology also published a booklet explaining why wood smoke can be dangerous.
 It explains that human lung and respiratory systems are unable to filter particulates emitted by wood combustion, which penetrate deeply into the lungs.
 For months, carcinogens can continue to cause changes and structural damage within the respiratory system.
 Young children, seniors, pregnant women, smokers and individuals with respiratory diseases are most vulnerable.
 Wood smoke can cause disease and even death in children, because it is associated with lower respiratory tract infections.
 Home fireplaces have caused fatal carbon monoxide poisoning.

 Gases and ethanol

 Propane, butane, and methane are all flammable gases used in fireplaces (natural gas is mostly methane, liquefied petroleum gas mostly propane).
-If they are allowed to accumulate unburned, gases can cause asphyxia by displacing air, and gas explosions.
+Gases can act as asphyxiant gases or cause gas explosions if they are allowed to accumulate unburned.
 Ethanol (a liquid, also sold in gels) fires can also cause severe burns.

 Burning hydrocarbons can decrease indoor air quality.
 Emissions include airborne particulate matter (such as black carbon) and gases like nitrogen oxide.
 These harm health: they weaken the immune system, and increase infections, blood pressure, cardiovascular diseases, and insulin resistance.
 Some forms of fuel are more harmful than others.

 Burning hydrocarbon fuels incompletely can produce carbon monoxide, which is highly poisonous and can cause death and long-term neurological disorders.